STAMP-project/test-runner/README.md

 Coverage coverage = EntryPoint.runCoverage(String classpath, String targetProjectClasses, String[] fullQualifiedNameOfTestClasses, String[] methodNames);
 ```

-`String targetProjectClasses` must contain both absolute paths to the binaries of the program and the binaries of the test suite.
+`String targetProjectClasses` must contain both the absolute paths to the binaries of the program and of the binaries of the test suite.
 For a typical maven project, this is would be: `<path_to_project>/target/classes:<path_to_project>/target/test-classes` where `<path_to_project>` is the path to the project under test.
 Note that the separator, here `:` is used on Linux.
 You must use the system separator.

 ##### Output